Serrowxd/LambdaNotes_Refactor/README.md

 - **Noteview:**

   - It wouldn't hurt to have maybe some buttons added to the small-version of the navigation in the noteview section.
-Possibly icons that reference different thing.
+Possibly icons that reference different things.
+These will only display when the navigation bar is collapsed.
+Maybe look into some custom icons, or just basic white icons to go in place of the navigation buttons.

 - **Calendar**

   - Add a container that populates notes below the calendar component.
   - OnClick for dates should populate with a list of notes on that day below the calendar container.
 Those notes should then connect to the note itself.
   - Maybe a color for the text that dictates whether or not there is a note registered to that day.
+  - Still not sure about the Calendar as a whole, possibly a way of making it a little less-intrusive - maybe keeping it at a static position on the top of the page, and when you click a date it'll render the notes listed to that day?

 - **Axios**